I Mobster: Production

+Gene Corman helped set up the film for his brother at a unit with Fox.

-Filming started 15 July 1958.
+Filming started July 15, 1958.
 It was Corman's biggest budgeted production to date.
 Cochrane was borrowed from Robert Alexander Productions.
 Independent film producer Edward L. Alperson brought the screen play to Corman.
 The screenplay was written by Steve Fisher.

 Reception

-Variety praised the movie, especially the portrait of the Cochran's rise and fall.
+Variety praised the movie, especially the portrait of Cochran's rise and fall.
 The magazine also praised the directing and acting in the movie.
 The Monthly Film Bulletin found the black humor to elevate the movie over its rather episodic story.
 CEA Film Report however found the movie offer nothing new or different.
 Corman thought the film lacked the depth of Machine Gun Kelly.